 No. SuperEval was carefully designed to be extremely easy to use even for the techno neophyte.
 There are additional roles for internal assistance, such as a board clerk, to help board members as well as the external support from our award-winning support team.

 Picture Your Old Life

 You were given an overall “score of 3.5” but it carries little meaning.
-Later that week in the local paper, there is an article about your evaluation.
+Later that week in the local paper, there is a not great article about your evaluation.
 Ugh!

 As the board, you were happy with the superintendent’s job, but the year-end conversation with the superintendent didn’t go well.
 Where do we go from here with a strained relationship?

 Your New Life

 You just picked up SuperEval—wow, what a difference.
 It followed all the best practices, goals were set, the expectations of the board were clearly defined, and the superintendent was able to easily contribute and participate in an evidence-based evaluation process.